 These principles have also been proven in practice over many years to be the most effective ways of managing projects i.e. they are based upon modern best practices in project management.
 This means they can be applied directly on projects and the project management team does not need to "re-invent the wheel" by creating their own project management method from scratch.

-The principles are also empowering to the project management team because they can give them added confidence and an ability to shape and manage their projects
+The principles are also empowering to the project management team because they can give them added confidence and an ability to shape and manage their projects.

-Continued business justification
+1. Continued business justification

-The Business Case is updated throughout the project, as well as being used when starting up the project.
-If the factors underlying the Business Case change in such a way that the expected benefits are no longer likely to be realised, then the project should be closed prematurely.
+The business case is updated throughout the project, as well as being used when starting up the project.
+If the factors underlying the business case change in such a way that the expected benefits are no longer likely to be realised, then the project should be closed prematurely.

 In the event of a project being closed prematurely, the organization must ensure that lessons are learned about the cause of the failure.
 In addition, every attempt should be made to derive maximum benefit from any outputs and outcomes that had been achieved by the project.

-Learn from experience
+2. Learn from experience

 Throughout a project the project manager should remain alert to potential lessons to be learned.
 These lessons can be identified in the many reports generated by the project management team.

 Aside from lessons identified during the current project, PRINCE2 also emphasises the importance of lessons learned from previous projects.
-In PRINCE2, the very first activity the project manager performs during the Starting Up a Project process is to create a Lessons Log, in order to document previous lessons.
-Lessons Reports may then be generated at the end of each stage and are a required output of the Closing a Project process.
+In PRINCE2, the very first activity the project manager performs during the starting up a project process is to create a lessons log, in order to document previous lessons.
+Lessons reports may then be generated at the end of each stage and are a required output of the closing a project process.

-For example, suppose the Quality Management Strategy for a software project called for ‘user acceptance testing’ but some users recruited for the testing were found to lack the necessary experience.
+For example, suppose the quality management approach for a software project called for ‘user acceptance testing’ but some users recruited for the testing were found to lack the necessary experience.
 In later testing procedures, a more focused category of user could be recruited, in response to the lesson learned about inappropriate users.

 Recruiting an individual with experience in a similar project, or purchasing documentation from a previous project, can be an effective means of avoiding past mistakes.
 A number of high-profile project managers from the Olympic Games in Sydney, Australia, were recruited to work on the London 2012 Olympic Games project management team - they brought with them their own lessons learned.

-An organization’s Project Management Office (PMO) should create a repository of Lessons Reports, ensuring that lessons are made available to future projects.
+An organization’s project management office (PMO) should create a repository of lessons reports, ensuring that lessons are made available to future projects.
 Learning from experience is crucial to PRINCE2’s ‘best practice’ approach to project management.

-Defined roles and responsibilities
+3. Defined roles and responsibilities